eighttrigrams/hq-documentation/music_production/digitakt_how_to_record_ob6.md

     - Turn the rotary on the FLTR page for automation
     - Notes and CCs get recorded
     - Now record the Audio (goto recording menu)
+- Play the clip alongside the rest
+- Let's say you've put it to TRK12: go to that track
+- Set a trig on the TRIG1
+- Set LEN param on the trig param to INF
+- Set Hold time (enc B) to Note